shaho1090/mini-framework/README.md

 **Short instruction:**

-After cloning the repository please go to project directory run this commands respectively on terminal:
+After cloning the repository, please go to the project directory and run these commands respectively on the terminal:
 ````
 # docker-compose up --build -d